Table of Contents

 There are two forms of preschool in Japan.
 Since no education is compulsory before first grade of elementary school, it is up to the parents to decide whether to send their children to one of these institutions.
-Yōchien are roughly comparable to North American kindergartens.
+Yōchien are roughly comparable to kindergartens.
 Children attend class for half the day and go home early in the afternoon.
 Heavy parental (generally maternal) involvement is expected in school activities.
 Hoikuen are less educationally focused, acting as day-care facilities for working parents.
 There are public and private versions of both kinds of preschool, with public school admissions being markedly cheaper.

 Applying for a Japanese School

 Your local municipal office can give you information on Japanese schools in your area.
 Apply directly to the school of your choice.
 When your child has been accepted, you should register the result at the local municipal office.
 Applications are usually made by October before the start of the school year.